 What is Dressage?

-The close relationship between horse and rider is critical and takes months, if not years, to nurture.
-If an Olympic rider sustains an injury close to a big competition, another rider cannot take his place on the same horse.
-The bond between horse and rider must be firmly established to compete at the top levels.
+The close relationship between horse and rider is critical and takes months, if not years, to nurture, and the bond between horse and rider must be firmly established to compete at the top levels;

 • In competition, riders perform a series of choreographed movements known as a ‘dressage test’.

 • Horse and rider are given a mark out of ten for each movement they perform,

 • plus additional marks for the horse’s paces (the way it moves), impulsion (its desire to work actively), submission (evidence of willingness), and the rider’s position.